 - a substantial research project in an academic or industrial laboratory.

-When you are applying for the Pharmacology and Physiology with an Integrated Foundation Year degree, please apply to the Medway School of Pharmacy, UCAS institution code name MEDSP, institution code M62.
+When you are applying for the Pharmacology and Physiology with an Integrated Foundation Year degree, please apply to the University of Kent who will be administering applications on behalf of the Medway School of Pharmacy, UCAS institution code name KENT, institution code K24.

 For fees, please refer to the Medway School of Pharmacy website.

 In the National Student Survey 2016, 90% of Pharmacy and Pharmacology students at Kent were satisfied with the overall quality of their course.

 For graduate prospects, Pharmacology and Pharmacy at Kent was ranked 6th in The Times Good University Guide 2017.
 Pharmacology and Pharmacy students who graduated from Kent in 2015 were the most successful in the UK at finding work or further study opportunities (DLHE).

 Based on the evidence available, the TEF Panel judged that the University of Kent delivers consistently outstanding teaching, learning and outcomes for its students.
 It is of the highest quality found in the UK.

 Please see the University of Kent's Statement of Findings for more information.